Noctrel/Noctrel/README.md

 ## Hi there 👋
-I am junior of programing.
-Right now I am studing in programing course Gamedev
+ 😄I am junior of programing.
+Right now I am studing in programing course Gamedev.
+My target is have a job in IT this target born in me when me is 7 years and now when I am 15 I can realese this dream

-🔭 I’m currently working on develop my skills in Unity
+🔭I’m currently working on develop my skills in Unity ⚡Fun fact:
 <!--
 **Noctrel/Noctrel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.